francisco-berrocal/OrgChart/README.md

 #### It's a simple and direct organization chart plugin.
 Anytime you want a tree-like chart, you can turn to OrgChart.

-#Native javascript version of orgchart is coming soon :blush:#

 ## Foreword
 - First of all, thanks a lot for [wesnolte](https://github.com/wesnolte)'s great work:blush: -- [jOrgChart](https://github.com/wesnolte/jOrgChart).
 The thought that using nested tables to build out the tree-like orgonization chart is amazing.
 This idea is more simple and direct than its counterparts based on svg.
 - Unfortunately, it's long time not to see the update of jOrgChart. on the other hand, I got some interesting ideas to add, so I choose to create a new repo.